buswedg/dataquest/APIs and Web Scraping/Working with APIs/WwAPIs_template.md

 There are many different types of requests.
 The most commonly used one, a GET request, is used to retrieve data.
 We'll get into the other types in later missions.

-We can use a simple GET request to retrieve information from the OpenNotify API (http://open-notify.org/).
+We can use a simple GET request to retrieve information from the <a href = "http://open-notify.org/">OpenNotify API</a>.

 OpenNotify has several API endpoints.
 An endpoint is a server route that is used to retrieve different data from the API.
 For example, the /comments endpoint on the Reddit API might retrieve information about comments, whereas the /users endpoint might retrieve data about users.

 The first endpoint we'll look at on OpenNotify is the iss-now.json endpoint.
 This endpoint gets the current latitude and longitude position of the International Space Station.
 As you can see, retrieving this data isn't a great fit for a dataset, because it involves some calculation on the server.

-You can see a listing of all the endpoints on OpenNotify (http://open-notify.org/Open-Notify-API/).
+You can see a listing of all the endpoints on <a href = "http://open-notify.org/Open-Notify-API/">OpenNotify</a>.

 ####Instructions